What is a merchant account?

 How does a merchant account work?

-When a customer orders a product or a service, they make the payment via credit/debit card using the card reader.
+Alan Safahi explains, when a customer orders a product or a service, they make the payment via credit/debit card using the card reader.
 The customer’s card details are sent through a card reader to the company’s merchant bank account (acquiring bank).
 The bank then sends the information to a relevant card company such as Visa, Mastercard, etc. The card company then forwards the transaction details to the customer’s bank, also known as the issuing bank.
 The card company’s reason to send the detail is to check if the card holds enough money to pay for the product or the service.
 This completes the transaction process, and the customer gets a confirmation message that says the payment has been successful.

 How do I get a merchant account?